Top Traveler Concerns in 2026 and How Travel Protection Can Help

 It’s More Affordable Than You Think

 Many travelers skip travel protection because they think it will add too much to their travel budget.
-But for a $3,132 trip (the average cost for two travelers), travel protection can cost only a small percentage of the total — and potentially help with costly expenses if something unexpected happens.
+But for a $3,545 trip (the average cost for two travelers), travel protection can cost only a small percentage of the total — and potentially help with certain costly expenses if something unexpected happens.

-Travel With Confidence in 2025
+Travel With Confidence in 2026

 Here’s how to travel smarter this summer: